groovy-tutorial/groovy-tutorial/manuscript/08/08_08_ClassMembers.md

     * `currency` is the currency used by all Silver Credit Cards
     * `creditLimit` is the maximum limit allowed for this type of account
 * Class methods:
-    * `applyForAccount` is for new customers requesting an account
-        * It would return an instance of `SilverCreditCard` being the newly created account
+    * `applyForAccount` is for new customers requesting an account - it would return an instance of `SilverCreditCard` being the newly created account
-    * `loadAccount` is for existing customers wanting to access their account
-        * It would return an instance of `SilverCreditCard` with information loaded from a database
+    * `loadAccount` is for existing customers wanting to access their account - it would return an instance of `SilverCreditCard` with information loaded from a database

 The instance elements represent a single customer's SilverCreditCard account and aid in tracking their account: